 blog imageRyky 91, CC BY-SA 3.0, via Wikimedia Commons

-At the foundation of the city a site was set aside for a mother church.
+At the foundation of the city, a site was set aside for a mother church.
 Over the centuries, elements of the Metropolitan Cathedral have been rebuilt several times on these premises.
 Consequently, the structure represents a flurry of architectural styles, and currently resembles a Greek temple.

 The 19th century Neoclassical exterior comprises 12 columns, representing the 12 apostles of the New Testament, all topped by a triangular pediment.
-A frieze in the frontispiece depicts the biblical account of Joseph’s reunion with his father and brothers, which symbolises the unification of Argentina.
+A frieze in the frontispiece depicts the biblical account of Joseph’s reunion with his father and brothers, which symbolizes the unification of Argentina.

 The dome and the nave were built during the Spanish colonial era, and magnificent wooden altarpieces, pulpits, and statues also date back to this time.
 Another sight to behold is the well-preserved 3,500 pipe organ made in Germany and installed late in the 19th century.
 By the turn of the 20th century, frescoes had been applied to the walls and ceilings and Venetian mosaics laid on the floor.

 Before assuming the mantle of Pope Francis in 2013, Archbishop Jorge Bergoglio presided over mass in the Metropolitan Cathedral for 20 years.
 The in-house Pope Francis Museum contains several items of his personal possessions and liturgical paraphernalia.
-Inside, visitors will also find the mausoleum of General José San Martin, the Father of the Nation, as well as the Tomb of the Unknown Soldier.
+Inside, visitors will also find the mausoleum of General José San Martín, the Father of the Nation, as well as the Tomb of the Unknown Soldier.
 Like most locations on the plaza, entrance here is also free.

 Conclusion

-blog imageBuenos Aires is consistently ranked as the most visited city in South America, and Plaza de Mayo is a perennial favourite with tourists from all across the globe.
+Buenos Aires is consistently ranked as the most visited city in South America, and Plaza de Mayo is a perennial favorite with tourists from all across the globe.
 The energy and passion of the city is matched only by the people’s attachment to this place.

 Contact one of our Buenos Aires private guides to help you unpack everything that this enigmatic city has to offer.
 They are eager to share their knowledge and experience with you, and will be more than happy to take you on a bespoke Buenos Aires private tour that explores all the city’s highlights.